-- · Principles of effective leadership. - · Principles of health economics and resource allocation. - · Principles of self-care, resilience and holistic wellbeing. - Principles of personal and professional development through clinical supervision, reflection and evaluation. - Principles of lifelong learning and research. - Principles of effective preceptorship for pre-registration and mentorship for post-registration learners.
+- Principles of effective leadership. - Principles of health economics and resource allocation. - · Principles of self-care, resilience and holistic wellbeing. - Principles of personal and professional development through clinical supervision, reflection and evaluation. - Principles of lifelong learning and research. - Principles of effective preceptorship for pre-registration and mentorship for post-registration learners. - Principles of effective preceptorship and mentorship to facilitate a supportive learning environment. - Principles of policy development to reflect the contribution of public health nursing.